 How much is SEO per month UK?

 SEO costs from an agency can be anywhere from £75 to over £300 per hour.
 Many UK SEO agencies use a monthly retainer model whereby they determine how many hours are required for your SEO project and then set a fixed monthly SEO cost.
 There are of course cheaper options where you'd expect to pay £100 to £300 per month.
 Whichever option you opt for, understand exactly what is included in the price.

 When obtaining a quote for SEO it's absolutely vital to understand the strategy that you're buying into.
 69% of marketers invested in SEO in 2021 (Source: https://www.hubspot.com/marketing-statistics) and out of these, it's likely that a high proportion didn't really know what they were paying for, the main reason being that SEO companies tend to keep their strategies under their hat, hopefully not their black hat!

-Our belief is that a fair SEO pricing model should heavily involve the amount of hours that are required.
-SEO can be a time consuming business and to this end, many businesses often misunderstand the time it takes to generate real results.
+Our belief is that a fair SEO pricing model should heavily involve the number of hours that are required.
+SEO can be a time-consuming business and to this end, many businesses often misunderstand the time it takes to generate real results.